Pseudo-parabolic category over quaternionic projective plane: Introduction

 The Serre relations are homogeneous with respect to the $U_q(\h)$-grading via its adjoint action on $U_q(\g)$.
-They are determined by the corresponding weight, so we refer to a relation by its weight in what follows.
+They are determined by the corresponding weight, so we refer to a particular relation by its weight in what follows.

-We remind that a total ordering on the set of positive roots is called normal if any $\al\in \Rm^+$ presentable in a sum $\al=\mu+\nu$ with $\mu,\nu\in \Rm^+$ lies between $\mu$ and $\nu$.
-Recall that a reductive Lie subalgebra $\l\subset \g$ of maximal rank is called Levi if it has a basis $\Pi_\l$ of simple roots which is a part of $\Pi$.
+We remind that a total ordering on the set of positive roots is called normal if any $\al\in \Rm^+$ presentable as a sum $\al=\mu+\nu$ with $\mu,\nu\in \Rm^+$ lies between $\mu$ and $\nu$.
+A reductive Lie subalgebra $\l\subset \g$ of maximal rank is called Levi if it has a basis $\Pi_\l$ of simple roots which is a part of $\Pi$.
 Then there is an ordering such that every element of $\Rm^+_{\g/\l}$ is preceding all elements of $\Rm_\l$.
-In this paper, $\l$ designates the sublagebra $\g\l(2)\op \s\p(2)$.
+In this paper, $\l$ designates the subalgebra $\g\l(2)\op \s\p(2)$ as agreed upon earlier.